Area Agency on Aging

 Provides individuals with information on services available within the communities, links individuals to services and to the maximum extent practicable establishes adequate follow-up.

 The Area Agency on Aging partners with Legal Aid Services of Oregon to provide legal assistance to persons 60 years of age and older on an as need basis.
 Persons are screened by Legal Aid Services of Oregon for eligibility.
-Please contact them at (541) 276-6685 or 800-843-1115.
+Please contact them in the Pendleton Regional Office at 541-276-6685 or 800-843-1115, or at the Central Administrative Office in Portland at 503-224-4086 or 800-228-6958.